ltoribiosc/DNF_photoz/README.md

   Visit the official [DNF GitHub space](https://github.com/ltoribiosc/DNF_photoz) to download the latest version:
   - `dnf.py`: This is the main code that calculates the photo-z.
 You don’t need to modify anything in this file.
   - `photoz.py`: This code handles loading the configuration and reading the training data (`train.fits`) as well as the validation data or the data for which you want to calculate the photo-z (e.g., `valid.fits`).
 You don’t need to modify anything in this file.
-  - `config.json`: This file contains the selected configuration.
+  - `config.yaml` and/or `config.json`: This files contain the selected configuration.
+You must to choose what type of file do you prefer use (`config.yaml` or `config.json`).
+Both files have the same function.
+Choose the one that is easier for you to modify or that you are more familiar with and delete the other one.
+DNF uses `config.yaml` by default.
 You will need to modify this file, but don’t worry, we’ll explain how to do it later.

 - **Download the Data Folder:**